ceos-seo/odc-colab/README.md

 	from odc_colab import populate_db
 	populate_db('<database_dump_location>.tar.xz')

-Not specifying a file will default to downloading the database from this
+Not specifying a file will default to downloading `database/db_dump.tar.xz` from this repository and using that to populate the database: `populate_db()`.
-repository: `populate_db()`.

 ### Remote database environment
 This environment is for installing ODC with a remote database.